-On the first Frazzled Mind Detox Workshop, I shared the metaphor of The Diamond, The Horse Sh*t, and the Nail Varnish which I first heard from my mentor and friend Kim Hare in her book, The Heart of Thriving.
-She uses this metaphor to describe our True Nature (innate fabulosity) – who we really are when we allow ourselves to show up fully in the world.
+On many of my training and mentoring sessions, I’ve shared the metaphor of The Diamond, The Horse Sh*t, and the Nail Varnish which I first heard from my mentor and friend Kim Hare in her book, The Heart of Thriving.
+She uses this metaphor to describe our True Nature – who we really are when we allow ourselves to show up fully in the world.

 So, imagine there’s a diamond deep inside all of us, which we’re born with.
 This represents our true nature, At your core you are a diamond…flawless, beautiful, strong, and resilient.
 And not just you.
 Every human being.

 Sometimes the diamond gets covered and surrounded with horse sh*t.
 This is our strories, our baggage, our self-created limitations, our ‘not good enough’ or insecure thinking.
 And then because we’re terrified that others will see the manure, we surround it with a thick layer of nail varnish.
 This is the mask that we show to the world.
 The armour we put on every day to be acceptable, to conform, to hide, to not stand out, to look pretty.

 Many people’s nail varnish is in the forms of positions and titles, certificates and qualifications, wealth and things they possess.